Kilimanjaro01/CV/README.md

 }
 ```

-The design emphasizes **clarity, balance, and hierarchy**, ensuring recruiters can quickly find the most relevant information.
+The design emphasizes clarity, balance, and hierarchy, ensuring recruiters can quickly find the most relevant information.
+Every visual element has been carefully chosen to guide the reader’s attention naturally from one section to another, creating a smooth and coherent reading flow.
+The consistent use of spacing, typography, and color not only reinforces the visual identity of the page but also improves legibility, helping users focus on content rather than decoration.
+This results in a professional, organized, and trustworthy presentation that reflects both technical precision and aesthetic awareness.

 ---